 Cozumel has its own airport.
-(CZM) You can fly directly to Cozumel from many destination.
-The airport is very modern and you can tell it gets an upscale crowd that flyies through this airport.
+(CZM) You can fly directly to Cozumel from many destinations.
+The airport is very modern, and you can tell it gets an upscale crowd that flies through this airport.
 It can be an alternative airport for coming to the peninsula.
-Usually flights are a little more then Cancun though.
-Mayan Air does offer flights from Cancun to Cozumel to connect the two airports.
-It only takes 15 minute to fly.

 Tip: If you book a trip to Mexico with frequent flyer miles, usually you can book a flight into one city and back from another.
 If Cancun is not available, try booking a reward ticket with Cozumel, either both flights or one using this destination.
 You can add some time in Cozumel to your vacation or connect with Playa Del Carmen via the ferry.